MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/design-purchase-flows-in-a-mobile-broadband-app.md

 ---
 title: Design purchase flows in a mobile broadband app
-description: Design purchase flows in a mobile broadband app ms.date: 10/05/2023
+description: Design purchase flows in a mobile broadband app ms.date: 10/10/2023
 ---

 # Design purchase flows in a mobile broadband app

 Your mobile broadband app can include a purchase flow for users to use to purchase plans.
 For first-time purchases, support your purchase flow over the web.
 Here are some standard recommendations for the purchase flow.

-**Note**
+> [!NOTE]
-Do not use an iframe to host these flows in your app.
+> Do not use an iframe to host these flows in your app.

 1. Show users a data breakdown for users to estimate the data that they will require.
 This can help the user select the best plan to purchase.